So November is over. It was ok.

 the tents are important features on the herrang landscape. we eat in them, we learn in them, we practice in them. meals are my favourite thing - good food and lots of good company.

-"eating in herrang" was posted by dogpossum on July 26, 2004 5:15 AM in the category herrang and lindy hop & other dances i have known and travel and travel
+"eating in herrang" was posted in the category herrang and lindy hop and other dances and travel and travel

 but now i have a cold. everyone's got it. and now i do too. poop.